-Using Growing Degree Days
+Unlocking Deeper Insight with Growing Degree Days

-While flying a drone to collect aerial imagery or pulling analytics using weather and satellite data won’t change the number of GDDs in your area (or how your crops respond to them), having those data-driven insights at the ready, then being able to compare that information to the current health of the crops in question, is highly valuable – for a couple of reasons.
+While flying a drone to collect aerial imagery or pulling analytics using weather and satellite data won’t change the number of growing degree days in your area (or how your crops respond to them), having those data-driven insights at the ready, then being able to compare that information to the current health of the crops in question, is highly valuable for a couple of reasons.

 But it doesn’t stop there.

 - Are there areas of your field that are not lining up with what you’d expect for crop health based on the GDD data?
 Now is the time to determine whether any additional treatments should be considered or if action should be taken.
 With the aerial imagery data, you can also determine with incredible precision where in the field there are spots in need of attention, saving you time and money in scouting and treatment.

 - What should your harvest plan look like?
 Are there parts of acreage that will be ready for harvest early?
 How can you devise a plan that makes the best use of your time and resources – and what can you do now to ensure that plan is actionable when the time comes?
 If you need to enlist additional labor, adjust your sales strategy, or make other changes, knowing ahead of time is always helpful.

-Tech might not solve all your weather-related problems in agriculture, but there’s plenty that satellite and weather data can do to help you get through whatever proverbial storm comes your way.
+Technology might not solve all your weather-related problems in agriculture, but there’s plenty that satellite and weather data can do to help you get through whatever proverbial storm comes your way.